 About the Competition

-This year marks the 11th annual edition for our Greater Toronto's Top Employers competition, which has become a benchmark in the Greater Toronto Area for workplace best-practices.
+This year marks the 12th annual edition for our Greater Toronto's Top Employers competition, which has become the benchmark in the Greater Toronto Area for workplace best-practices.
 Like the metropolitan area it represents, the competition has become exceptionally strong and competitive — so much so that, for Toronto-area employers, the minimum scores to secure a place on the GTA list routinely rank among the highest in the nation.
-Our 2017 winners were announced on December 12, 2016 in a special magazine feature in The Globe and Mail.
-Our press release issued the same day provides additional background on this year's competition.
+Our 2018 winners were announced on December 8, 2017 in a special magazine in The Globe and Mail.
+Read the press release issued the same day for more background on this year's winners.

-Once again this year, our team of editors have evaluated employers on eight criteria: (1) physical workplace; (2) work atmosphere and social; (3) health, financial and family benefits; (4) vacation and time-off; (5) employee communications; (6) performance management; (7) training and skills development; and (8) community involvement.
+Our editorial team has evaluated the employers on eight criteria: (1) physical workplace; (2) work atmosphere and social; (3) health, financial and family benefits; (4) vacation and time-off; (5) employee communications; (6) performance management; (7) training and skills development; and (8) community involvement.
 These criteria have remained the same since the competition's inception and are the same criteria used to judge our national winners.

 Each December, the winning employers are announced in a special magazine published in The Globe and Mail's metro edition.
 For our detailed Reasons for Selection, please review the full list of winners.
 Publishing detailed Reasons for Selection is a distinguishing feature of our competition: it provides transparency in the selection of winners and "raises the bar" so that other employers can discover and adopt initiatives that work well elsewhere.

 Any employer with its head office or principal place of business in the Greater Toronto Area may apply for this competition.
 Employers of any size may apply, whether private or public sector.